culturecode/stagehand/Readme.md

     # etc...
   end
   ```

-  Failing to include the `:stagehand` option will result in a `Stagehand::TableOptionNotSet` exception.

 4. Modify the environment configuration file to specify which database to use for staging and which to use for
 production.
 The connection name should match whatever names you've used in `database.yml`.